JFK and Education

 Whereas enough time has passed to know who killed Julius Caesar, Wenceslas the Good and others, there may not even be enough time left in future history for anyone living today for Kennedy’s death to ever be fully known.

-One motive, by itself, and utilizing any number or combination of these sub–pretexts, overarches them all.
+One motive, by itself, and utilizing any number or combination of sub–pretexts, overarches them all.

 In a word: Education.

 Senator John F. Kennedy of Massachusetts, occupying that Congressional office from 1953 until 1960, voted against any initiative to provide Federal government funding of Catholic parochial schools.
 Since well back in the nineteenth century, the Catholic Church and its hierarchy had desired that the U.S. government begin subsidizing the parochial school system it was setting up with a mind to taking control of all education in America.
-Catholic bishops, priests and cardinals were even more vicious in their hatred of the American public school system, and made a point of telling parishioners that if they allowed their children to attend public school, that both they and their children would be in danger of everlasting hellfire.
-But by the late nineteenth century, public schools in the U.S. are so well established and highly respected for their academic excellence that if the Catholic church wanted to replace it their own parochial school system, they will have to destroy it in situ and leave a smoking ruin of it for the general population to sneer at – and then blithely transfer their children to the nearest, and “better” Catholic school.
-John F. Kennedy dared to stand in the way of this grand design.
-What one sees is that in order kill him without the motive of education being apparent, other diversionary circumstances, crises, smokescreens and hysterias would have to be generated.
+Catholic bishops, priests and cardinals were even more vicious in their hatred of the American public school system, and made a point of telling parishioners that if they allowed their children to attend public school, both they and their children would be in danger of everlasting hellfire.
+But, by the late nineteenth century, public schools in the U.S. were so well established and highly respected for their academic excellence that if the Catholic church wanted to replace it with their own parochial school system, they would have to destroy it in situ and leave a smoking ruin of it for the general population to sneer at – and then blithely transfer their children to the nearest, and “better” Catholic school.
+John F. Kennedy dared to stand in the way of this Grand Design.
+What one sees is that in order kill him without the motive of education being apparent, other diversionary circumstances, crises, smokescreens and hysterias would have to be invented.